dev-captain/SearchHostedWorkshop/README.md

 - A recent version of Node.js and npm.
 - Atlas sample dataset
 - (Recommended) <a href="https://www.mongodb.com/try/download/compass">MongoDB Compass - GUI (optional)</a>

-<p>This application is hosted entirely by MongoDB Atlas was created using:</p>

-- React
-- MongoDB Realm for backend HTTPs endpoints and webhooks
-- MongoDB's Atlas sample_mflix dataset

 <h2>Workshop Attendees Will Need to:</h2>